4eshanb/Question-Answering-System/README.md

 More information about parsing can be found in the Demos folder.

-This is an example of a constituency tree
+This is an example of a constituency tree.
 <img src="Diagrams/Const-Parse.png">

-This is an example of a dependency tree
+This is an example of a dependency tree.
 <img src="Diagrams/Dependency-Tree.png">